Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Berry - Kangaroo Valley has a high national median assessed income of $47,498 and an average income of $73,571.
-This contrasts with Rest of NSW's figures of a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Berry - Kangaroo Valley would be approximately $53,487 (median) and $82,848 (average) as of September 2025.
-Census 2021 income data ranks household, family, and personal incomes in Berry - Kangaroo Valley modestly, between the 31st and 34th percentiles.
-The earnings profile shows that the largest segment comprises 26.9% earning $1,500 - 2,999 weekly (2,558 residents), similar to the metropolitan region where this cohort represents 29.9%.
-After housing expenses, 86.4% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Berry - Kangaroo Valley SA2 has high national incomes.
+The median is $47,498 and the average is $73,571.
+This contrasts with Rest of NSW's median income of $49,459 and average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Berry - Kangaroo Valley are approximately $53,487 (median) and $82,848 (average) as of September 2025.
+According to Census 2021 income data, household, family and personal incomes in Berry - Kangaroo Valley rank modestly between the 31st and 34th percentiles.
+The earnings profile shows that 26.9% of residents earn $1,500 - 2,999 weekly, aligning with metropolitan regions where this cohort represents 29.9%.
+After housing expenses, 86.4% of income remains for other expenses and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income